kat-mcbrooks/CV/README.md

 ## Kat Brooks

 Highly motivated, detail-oriented and creative full-stack developer.
 From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
-These include project management, adapting to changing priorities and requirements, and liaising with external stakeholders whilst managing communications within internal teams.
+These include project management, an ability to respond to changing priorities and requirements, and liaising with external stakeholders whilst managing communications within internal teams.

+Highly motivated, detail-oriented and creative full-stack developer.
+From my years working in fast-paced teams within the Education and Charity sectors, I bring a wealth of transferable skills.
+These include project management, expert written and verbal communication skills and an ability to respond to changing priorities and requirements.

 Studying mathematics and spanish at University inspired my passion for solving problems collaboratively and systematically.
-Since then,
+During my professional career/ Since then, when managing events, my creativity and can-do approach enabled me to respond effectively to unexpected issues as an events manager.
+During my professional career, I am continuously seeking opportunities to transform

 My drive and curiosity led me to delve into the